rvernica/SciDB-Py/README.md

 SciDB-py
 ========

-Python wrapper for SciDB queries

 Author: Jake Vanderplas <jakevdp@cs.washington.edu>
 License: GPL

+Python wrapper for SciDB queries

+This package is still in development, with many incomplete pieces.
+Any comments are welcome!